 - Slightly more expensive than some other options.

 If you’re looking for a VPN with extremely high standards of security and specific protections against DDoS, then we recommend NordVPN.
 This service offers special anti DDoS servers which you can connect to and which will filter incoming traffic to your IP address to protect you from DDoS attacks.

 As well as these specific protections from DDoS, you’ll find a host of other security features included in the service too.
 Of course, the VPN uses the 256-bit encryption for a high level of protection and has a no logging policy to ensure your privacy.
 But there are many more options that the security minded user will appreciate, like the option to use a server with double encryption.
 This means that your data is sent to not one but two different servers and is encrypted at each one, for two layers of encryption in total.
 This makes it practically impossible for anyone to crack the encryption.
 There are also other special servers available like those for P2P downloads, onion over VPN, or dedicated IP.

-The number of servers available has recently been expanded to form the biggest network yet, with more than 3500 servers in more than 60 countries.
+The number of servers available has recently been expanded to form the biggest network yet, with more than 5,300 servers in some 60 countries.
 The software can be installed on devices running Windows, Mac OS, Linux, iOS, Chrome OS, Android, or Windows Phone.

 As well as this special anti DDoS service, you’ll find that the VPN has the essential security features like 256-bit encryption and a no logging policy.
 But there is even more security software for you to take advantage of included in the subscription as well as the VPN: features like anti virus and anti malware protection, plus an anti spam filter for your email inbox.
 There are options for app filtering so you can choose which apps pass their data through the VPN, plus DDoS protection, a kill switch, the option for a dedicated IP, and a NAT firewall.